HireSmarter/class_survival_101/slides/pawfw2017.md

 ![](../images/teller_surv_bands_p12.png)

 #### The Model Predicts:
-- “Dark Blue” hires will survive the longest
+- "Dark Blue" hires will survive the longest
-- “Light Blue” hires will survive above-median
+- "Light Blue" hires will survive above-median
 <br/><br/>
-- “Grey” survival curve is current median survival.
+- "Grey" survival curve is current median survival.
 <br/><br/>
-- “Light Red” and “Dark Red” candidates are not likely to survive.
+- "Light Red" and "Dark Red" candidates are not likely to survive.

 ---